 In this tutorial, we will learn how to interface I2C LCD with Raspberry Pi Pico and how to display simple text/numbers and custom characters on I2C LCD.
 This I2C LCD is a 16×2 device which means it can display 16 columns by two rows of characters.
-The characters are alphanumeric, but you can create custom characters for basic graphics, bar graphs that kind of thing.
-The LCD has the usual type of hd44780 controller, and it also has an I2C circuit connected with it which makes it easy to connect to the Pi Pico board.
-16X2 LCD without I2C circuit has sixteen pins.
+The characters are alphanumeric, but you can create custom characters for basic graphics, bar graphs, and similar visual elements.
+The LCD uses the standard HD44780 controller, and it also has an I2C circuit connected to it, which makes it easy to connect to the Pi Pico board.
+A standard 16×2 LCD without an I2C circuit has sixteen pins, making wiring complex and consuming many GPIO pins.

-You can find more information about the pins by going to this article:16×2 Liquid crystal display
+You can find more information about the pins by going to this article: 16×2 Liquid Crystal Display

 Prerequisites

-If you are using uPyCraft IDE, you can check this getting started guide:
+If you are using uPyCraft IDE, refer to this guide:

 I2C LCD Pinout